LovesTha/LovesTha.github.io/aboutme.md

 * Married

-* College Education & Employeed
+* College Education & Employed

-Gareth gets to tick all of the good privledge boxes.
-The closest to a minority I get is \gamer\ and even that is entering the mainstream of privledge now
+Gareth gets to tick all of the good privilege boxes.
+The closest to a minority I get is \gamer\ and even that is entering the mainstream of privilege now